Back to blog

 • accounts that hold code (contracts)

-• rules for executing code deterministically on every node This whitepaper formalizes a cryptocurrency ledge as
+• rules for executing code deterministically on every node This whitepaper formalizes a cryptocurrency ledger as

 APPLY(S, TX) -> S' OR ERROR